decentralizedsecurity/bls-hsm/README.md

 ## Implementations :pick:
-**1. cli**: This project uses blst static library that has been compiled for Cortex-M33 architecture.
+**1. cli**: This project uses blst static library that has been compiled for Cortex-M33 architecture and contains basic bls signing operations.

-PS.
-The *prj.conf* file has been modified because default size caused stack overflow from the UART thread.
-Current size is 49152 bytes.
+**2. Remote Signer (under development)**

-**2. secure_module**: This module contains blst function calls that involve usage and storage of secret keys, using Secure Partition Manager (SPM).
+**3. secure_module**: This module contains blst function calls that involve usage and storage of secret keys, using Secure Partition Manager (SPM).

 ## Test
 "test" folder contains a test coded in [Go](https://golang.org/) language.
 In order to run it, you must install Go and run `go mod init test`, `go mod tidy` and then either `go run ./main.go ./utils.go [-v] COMport` if you want to run it right away or `go build` and then `./test [-v] COMport` if you want to generate an executable.
 Optional argument `-v` will show a detailed output of the tests. `COMport` is the board's serial port name (e.g. COM4, /dev/ttyS3).